FHA Vs. Conventional Loans: Definition And Differences

 FHA Vs. Conventional Loans: Loan Limit

-Both conventional and FHA loans have loan limits, which means you cannot go over the loan limit amount for either type.
+Both conventional and FHA loans have loan limits, which means you can’t go over the loan limit amount for either type.

 Conventional Loan Limit

-If you need a loan for a home that exceeds these loan limits, you need to consider something called a jumbo loan.
-Jumbo loans are non-conforming loans because they aren’t backed by Fannie Mae or Freddie Mac.
-They usually have stricter underwriting guidelines because they’re riskier for a lender.
+If you need a loan for a home that exceeds these loan limits, you need to consider a jumbo loan mentioned above.
+They usually have stricter underwriting guidelines because of the larger loan size.